AdobeDocs/analytics-2.0-apis/src/pages/guides/migration.md

 ### Breakdowns

-With the 2.0 `/reports` endpoint, you can request as many breakdowns as you like, instead of the limit of four with the 1.4 API.
-To request a breakdown report, use an `itemId` in the `metricFilter` section of your request.
+With the 2.0 `/reports` endpoint, you can request as many breakdowns as you like, instead of the limit of four with the 1.4 APIs.
+To request a breakdown report, use an `itemId` in the `metricFilter` section of your request (as shown above).
 See [Breakdowns](endpoints/reports/breakdowns.md) for more detailed information.

 ### Real-time and current data